pierre-rouleau/pel/doc/pel-manual.rst

            (expand-file-name "~/.emacs.d/utils/benchmark-init"))
   (add-hook 'after-init-hook 'benchmark-init/deactivate)

-This code is present but commented out inside the file `example/init/init-5.el`_.
+This code is present but commented out inside the file `example/init/init-5.el as OPTION B`_.

 With the above code in your init.el file, you can then execute the PEL command ``pel-show-init-time`` (or using the ``<M-S-f9>`` keystroke for it) Emacs will